-Liberty Industrial was employed to safely demolish and remove a highly complex and challenging facility at the Boodarie Iron Hot Briquetted Iron plant.
-This high profile landmark facility in the Pilbara region of Western Australia was within our client’s top 10 world-wide risks.
+Liberty Industrial was engaged by BHP Billiton Iron Ore to safely demolish and remove a highly complex and challenging facility at the Boodarie Hot Briquetted Iron plant.
+This landmark facility in the Pilbara region of Western Australia was one of BHP’s top 10 risks worldwide.

 The project required demolition of the briquetting and reactor structures together with the adjacent gas plant.
 The reactor, the tallest structure on-site, at 104 metres high represented the largest demolition project ever undertaken in the Southern Hemisphere.

 Extreme Loading for Structures software allowed us to simulate and refine our methods and show our client a successful, safe and controlled outcome well in advance of physically carrying out the work.

 The briquette structure was demolished in two halves, with the top section removed first.
 A variety of pre weakening cuts allowed an induced collapse to be initiated.
 Inertia was applied by 120t and 230t excavators working in tandem to move the structure beyond the point of no return so that gravity could take over.
 The lower section of the structure was then demolished utilising traditional mechanical methods.
 Excavators with specialised demolition attachments including our 230t Liebherr 994 (the largest excavator in Australia), downsized and processed the scrap materials.